doorgan/blog/src/posts/2021/04/the_elixir_ast.md

 # Final words

 We have learned quite a bit through this article.
-The Elixir AST itself is quite simple when you look at it's basic shapes, but it can get quite complex for larger programs.
-Isolating little bits of syntax makes it much easier to see what's going on and to develop a general sense of what it's representing.
+The Elixir AST itself is quite simple when you look at its basic shapes, but it can get quite complex for larger programs.
+Isolating little bits of syntax makes it much easier to see what's going on and to develop a general sense of what it is representing.
 We learned most(all?) of the possible shapes an AST node can take and how they are combined to create meaningful programs, and we leveraged this knowledge to create useful tools for our day to day programming work.

 I had lots of fun digging into this topic and finding examples to bring all those concepts to a more tangible shape.
 I hope this was informative and that it helps you to build your own tools and understand other people's AST manipulation code.